pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       -n DEV-NAMESPACE
     ```

-1. Create a service account and attach the read secret created earlier as `imagePullSecrets` and
-the write secret as `secrets`.
+4. Create the service account `scanner` which enables the App Scanning component to pull the image to be scanned.
+Attach the read secret created earlier as `imagePullSecrets` and the write secret as `secrets`.

     ```yaml
     apiVersion: v1